-Winter holiday in the Canadian RockiesA winter holiday tour in western Canada, without downhill skiing, but a variety of outdoor fun and activities in the powder snow of the Rocky Mountain National Parks of Banff, Lake Louise and Jasper
+Winter holiday without ski in the Canadian RockiesA winter holiday tour in western Canada, without downhill skiing, but a variety of outdoor fun and activities in the powder snow of the Rocky Mountain National Parks of Banff, Lake Louise and Jasper

 What's Included:airport transfers, transportation in 15-seater passenger van, 10 nights in standard hotels (in twin rooms), 9 breakfasts, welcome gift. admission to the National Parks, Sulphur Mountain Gondola Day 4, fat tire bike rental Day 7, Canyon Walk Day 8, use of snow shoes throughout, services of licensed driver / guide.

 Not included:not mentioned meals, winter boots and clothing, optional activities.